 Complementary to, and in concert with, green building quantifications is the growing move toward resilient design.
 The American Institute of Architects (Understanding Resilience), describes a resilient environment as that which "can more successfully adapt to natural conditions and that can more readily absorb and recover from adverse events."

-The discussions have been about the ability of the built environment to survive disasters in the first place and to continue to provide shelter in the aftermath.
 No matter where we build, something lurks as a potential natural catastrophic event – underfoot, overhead, or over the horizon.
 Unfortunately, we must also take into account the effects of man-made events, whether by accident or by intent.
 And that ability to survive must be designed in.

 Resilient design is dependent upon resilient materials and systems, those that are durable, strong, stable, and inert; systems that are multi-functioning, providing multiple attributes that can be employed by designers to perform roles with minimal materials.
 Concrete masonry is such a system.